 Use windows 8's System Configuration to boot into Safe Mode

-Booting into Safe Mode when using Windows 8 is not as simple as with previous versions of Windows - but it is possible.
+We show you how to start a Windows 8 PC or laptop in Safe Mode.
+Booting into Safe Mode in Windows 8 isn't as easy as with previous versions of Windows, but it is possible.
 Here's how to boot into Safe Mode in Windows 8.

-Windows 8 monitors the startup procedure and when problems are detected it automatically takes you to the new recovery mode.
+In previous versions of Windows Safe Mode was easy to find.
+Not now.
+Instead Windows 8 monitors the startup procedure and when problems are detected it automatically takes you to the new Recovery Mode.
 At this point you will be presented with the message: ‘Recovery.
 It looks like Windows didn't load correctly'.

 Select the advanced repair options and choose Troubleshoot, Advanced options, ‘Windows Startup Settings', Restart.
 Your computer will boot into an ‘Advanced Boot Options' screen in which Safe mode can be selected.